Polydile/dile-components/docs/crud/crud-component.md

 ## Configuration

 Please refer to the [general documentation on the CRUD library](/crud/) to find the established mechanisms for configuring the `dile-crud` component.

+## belongTo and relationId configuration

+These fields facilitate the implementation of a type of filtering on the items that a `dile-crud` component will allow you to manage.
+For example, if you are trying to view invoices for the customer with `id=10`, `belongsTo` would be set to "customer" and `relationId` would be set to "10."

+This is useful, for example, for managing a specific record on an admin page, like those that can be created using the [`dile-crud-single` component](/crud/crud-single/).
+For instance, when viewing the details of a country, you could use a `dile-crud` component configured with `belongsTo` and `relationId` to manage all the states within that country directly from the `dile-crud-single` component.

+> Note that these configurations must be supported by the backend.
+The listing component will handle sending the necessary query strings to the backend, ensuring that the records delivered for the listings in this `dile-crud` component are properly filtered.

 ## Unpaginated Crud Example